Developer Guide

 Storage

-was extended to store more classes of wanderlust. activity
+The Storage was extended to store more classes of wanderlust. activity, accommodation, and friend objects have to be organised and

-, and all these data will be placed in a JSON file in an organised manner.
+stored in a travelplan, and all these data will be placed in a JSON file in an organised manner.
 Essentially, the JSON file will contain

-object storing its own attributes as well.
+with each travelplan object storing its own attributes as well.

-have to be stored in the JSON file in an approriate format.
+Furthermore, complex attributes such as wanderlustdate and wanderlustdatetime have to be stored in the JSON file in an approriate format.

 Significant time and effort were put into discussing and planning the best way to represent each new attribute in the JSON file.